A North American Conservation Success

 Robust, stable, expanding

-Modern survey data from Partners in Flight, eBird, and agency counts place the North American peregrine population around 40,000 individuals.
-Urban colonies now span every major U.S. metro.
+Modern survey data from Partners in Flight, eBird, and agency counts place the North American peregrine population around 40,000 individuals.4 Urban colonies are now established in most major U.S. metros.

 2024 – 2026